 Additional Backpacking Tips

-• Check restrictions before you go to ensure you're up to date on current fire bans, required bear-proofing measures (such as bear canisters or bear bags for food), etc.
+• Check restrictions before you go to ensure you're up-to-date on current fire bans, required bear-proofing measures (such as bear canisters or bear bags for food), etc.

 • A balanced and organized load is key for maintaining comfort on the trail.
 It’s best to place heaviest gear in the middle of your back and pack in a way that allows you to access certain items easily on the go.
 For a detailed breakdown, see our article on How to Pack a Backpack.